Cristality0/bedwarsShop/README.md

 HYPIXEL_API_KEY=YourKeyHere
 ```
 ## Usage
-Simply call it and pass the usename.
+Simply call it and pass the usename, make sure to be in the same directory as the bedwarsshop.py file.
 ```
 python bedwarsshop.py username
 ```